Systemnahe Programmierung mit Rust

 }

-Say you then run the command rustc hello.rs from the command-line.
-Which statement best describes what happens next?
+Say you then run the command rustc hello.rs

-rustc reformats hello.rs according to the Rust style guide
+the Rust style guide

-rustc executes the program and prints out Hello world!
+executes the program and prints out Hello

-rustc generates a binary executable named hello
+generates a binary executable named

 Say you just downloaded a Cargo project, and then you run cargo run at the command-line.
 Which statement is NOT true about what happens next?